Immunization

 Our goal

-To urgently reach children, adolescents, and adults in lower-income countries with the vaccines they need to live a life free from vaccine-preventable diseases.
+To urgently reach children, adolescents, and adults in lower-income countries with the vaccines they need, and help create a world free of vaccine-preventable diseases.

 At a glance

-• Vaccines are among the most effective and cost-effective health tools, saving between 3.5 million and 5 million lives each year.
+• Vaccines are one of the world’s most cost-effective health tools, saving 3.5 to 5 million lives each year.

-• The world has made impressive strides against vaccine-preventable diseases, including eradicating smallpox and dramatically reducing the number of people afflicted by polio, pneumonia, and measles.
+• Countries around the globe have made impressive strides in combating vaccine-preventable diseases—including eradicating smallpox and dramatically reducing the number of people falling ill or dying from diseases such as polio, pneumonia, rotavirus, and measles.

-• We support efforts to bring life-saving vaccines to places with some of the highest rates of unimmunized children.
-These include vaccines against pneumonia, rotavirus, polio, measles, and cholera.
+• We support the delivery of lifesaving vaccines to places with some of the highest rates of unimmunized children.

-• As part of Gavi, the Vaccine Alliance, we work with country governments, nongovernmental organizations, the World Health Organization (WHO), UNICEF, and a wide range of other local, national, and global partners to provide new and underused vaccines to millions of people in lower-income countries.
+• As part of Gavi, the Vaccine Alliance, our team works with country governments, the World Health Organization (WHO), UNICEF, the World Bank, and a wide range of national, local, and global partners to provide new and underused vaccines to millions of people in lower-income countries.

 The latest updates on immunization